Skip to content

 By the Editorial Team ·

 D24, the company that ran as Directa24 until an April 2023 rebrand, is a LatAm-centered local-payments aggregator that grew out of AstroPay's B2B merchant-processing arm and has been under separate ownership since November 2021.
-It claims 300+ payment methods across 30+ countries, and the part an operator can actually verify is the LatAm core: deep, publicly documented per-country menus covering Pix in Brazil, SPEI and OXXO in Mexico, CVU transfers and Mercado Pago in Argentina, Webpay in Chile, PSE, Nequi and the new Bre-B rail in Colombia, and Yape, PLIN and PagoEfectivo in Peru, plus bank-transfer payouts it markets at under 2 hours, 7 days a week.
-It sells through SOFTSWISS and SoftGamings casino platforms and PXP Financial routes Brazilian Pix withdrawals through it, so the iGaming usage is real even though the corporate site never says the word.
-The caveats are just as concrete: no published pricing at all, no financial-services license on record anywhere, zero operator clients verifiable beyond affiliate listicles, and no Trustpilot profile to check.
-A capable aggregator you mostly have to take on its documentation and its platform partners.
+D24 runs 300+ payment methods across 30+ countries, and the LatAm core is where that reach turns concrete: deep per-country menus covering Pix in Brazil, SPEI and OXXO in Mexico, CVU transfers and Mercado Pago in Argentina, Webpay in Chile, PSE, Nequi and the new Bre-B rail in Colombia, and Yape, PLIN and PagoEfectivo in Peru, plus bank-transfer payouts claimed at under 2 hours, 7 days a week.
+It sells through SOFTSWISS and SoftGamings casino platforms and PXP Financial routes Brazilian Pix withdrawals through it, so the iGaming usage is real even though D24 never says the word out loud.
+The caveats are just as concrete: no published pricing at all, no financial-services license anywhere, zero operator clients verifiable beyond affiliate listicles, and no Trustpilot profile.
+A capable aggregator whose product you can inspect and whose business you cannot.

 #Pix & SPEI#300+ Methods#2-Hour Payouts#Ex-AstroPay#Aggregated Access#No Published Pricing